infozenfrance/Phraseanet-Docs/en/FAQ/Media/Add-a-base.rst

 	After the installation, a Phraseanet base is available in the application in order to receive media.
 However, for some reason, it might be necessary to create an other.
-Oh to create a new Phraseanet base ?
+How to create a new Phraseanet base ?

 Create a new database in the database manager
 ---------------------------------------------